How To Warn users for Email Impersonation Phishing mail

 Phishing emails are a constant threat to your IT environment.
 Besides all the security measures that you can take, is the awareness of your users really important.
 You can help them by warning them of potential phishing emails.

 I have written before about how you can add a warning to phishing emails based on suspicious words in the subject or content.
-But another common tacking from attackers is to use impersonation.
+But another common tactic from attackers is to use impersonation.

 add warning to email with same display name